 - 1. Credit from the tests may be used to fulfill specific courses, as part of a distribution/area/general requirement, or as free electives (without further specification) in the student's degree program. - 2.
 The student must test at the end of the semester before he enrolls in courses for which the CLEP test (or equivalent course) is a pre-requisite. - 3.
 1-12 semester hours of credit will be awarded per accepted score, as noted below. - 4.
 A grade of P (pass) will be assigned and the hours will not be used to calculate the student's grade point average (GPA).
 The minimum accepted score for all examinations is 50, except as noted in the listing below. - 5.
 The work may not duplicate previous college work that has been successfully completed. - 6.
-The student pays no transfer fee to the College, but does pay applicable testing and grading fees.

-7. Students wishing to test out of a course through CLEP must do so before the end of the first semester of their senior year.
+The student pays no transfer fee to the University, but does pay applicable testing and grading fees. - 7.
+Students wishing to test out of a course through CLEP must do so before the end of the first semester of their senior year.

 Examinations accepted for specific courses.
-All others may be used for electives, where relevant to the student's program of study.
+All others may be used for electives, where relevant to the student's program of study. . [...] - Only receive credit if CLEP test was taken before enrollment at MACU.

-CLEP Test RBC Equivalent Credit hours
+CLEP Test MACU Equivalent Credit hours

-Composition and Literature American Literature EN 332 3 hrs
+Composition and Literature

+American Literature EN 332 3 hrs

 [Analyzing and Interpreting Literature EN 332 3 hrs]

 English Literature EN 332 3 hrs

-[English Composition (w/ or w/o essay EN 101 3 hrs]

-Freshman College Composition (with essay) EN 101 3 hrs
+College Composition Modular Test (w/essay) EN 101 3 hrs

-r teonman eenege eenipeenien (with eeely) (score 55 & acceptable essay) 01110

-Freshman College Composition EN 102 3 hrs
+College Composition Test EN 102 3 hrs

-(score 64) 01110

 Science and Mathematics

 College Algebra MA 161 3 hrs

 Calculus MA 161 3 hrs

 College Mathematics MA 161 3 hrs

-Precalculus MA 161 3 hrs

-Biology SI 211 4 hrs

-Chemistry SI 211 4 hrs

-Natural Sciences SI 211 4 hrs

-History and Social Sciences

-Educational Psychology, Intro.
-ED 324 3 hrs

-[History of the United States II HS 242 3 hrs]

-Human Growth and Development PS 227 3 hrs

-Psychology, Intro.
-PS 101 3 hrs

-Sociology, Intro SO112 3 hrs

-Western Civilization I HS 241 3 hrs

-Western Civilization II HS 242 3 hrs

-Business

-Accounting, Principles of LE 302 3 hrs

-Information Systems and Computer Applications CS 131 1 hr

-Foreign Language

-French Language, Level 2 Language Component (score 59) 12 hrs

-Spanish Language, Level 2 Language Component (score 66) 12 hrs

-German Language, Level 2 Language Component (score 63) 12 hrs
+Precalculus Biology Chemistry Natural Sciences MA 161 SI 211 SI 211 SI 211 3 hrs 4 hrs 4 hrs 4 hrs History and Social Sciences Educational Psychology, Intro.
+[History of the United States II Human Growth and Development Psychology, Intro.
+Sociology, Intro Western Civilization I Western Civilization II ED 324 HS 242 PS 227 PS 101 SO112 HS 241 HS 242 3 hrs 3 hrs] 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs Business Accounting, Principles of Information Systems and Computer Applications Foreign Language French Language, Level 2 Spanish Language, Level 2 German Language, Level 2 LE 302 CS 131 Language Component (score 59) Language Component (score 66) Language Component (score 63) 3 hrs 1 hr 12 hrs 12 hrs 12 hrs